Frequently Asked Questions

 We see two main cases where organisations use multiple Cloud Service Providers:

-This is a short overview of the reasons that lead to multi-cloud setups.
+This is a short overview of the reasons that lead to multicloud setups.

 What is event-driven processing?